-But the Lord calls us not just to remember it, but to imitate it.
+But the Lord calls us not just to remember his sacrifice, but to imitate it.
 We are called to be not just believers, but disciples.
-Jesus lost his natural human life, but was given in return a new, risen, humanity which explodes the limits of the humanity we know.
+Jesus renounced his natural human life, but was given in return a new, risen, humanity which explodes the limits of the human existence that we know.

 So here’s the question: is being fruitful was more important to you than being safe . . . or comfortable . . . or in control?

-This was originally published in Our Sunday Visitor as a reflection upon the readings for the 5th Sunday in Lent, liturgical cycle B (Jeremiah 31:31-34; Psalm 51, Hebrews 5:7-9; Gospel of John 12: 20-33).
-It is reproduced here with the permission of the author.
+This post focuses on a love stronger than death and the fruitfulness of the grain of wheat that falls to the ground and dies.
+It reflects upon the readings for the 5th Sunday in Lent, liturgical cycle B (Jeremiah 31:31-34; Psalm 51, Hebrews 5:7-9; Gospel of John 12: 20-33).